Lifka/hacking-resources/tools.md

  * [Wayback Machine](https://archive.org/web/)
  * [WhoIsHostingThis](https://www.whoishostingthis.com/): Get information about the web host, IP address, name servers & more.
  * [Sub3 Suite](https://github.com/3nock/sub3suite): A suite of tools for intelligence gathering and target mapping.
+ * [Builtwith](https://builtwith.com/): A website/platform to check what technologies is used in a website.

 #### Competitive Intelligence Gathering